Special preparatory course for students from China and other remote countries

 The course is focussed primarily on Chinese students, who have a Chinese study assistant at their disposal, among other.
 However, it is also suitable for students from Vietnam and other SE Asian countries and in general countries with a language very different from Czech.

-We have prepared the course for you with great care in cooperation with experts from the Methodical and Specialised Centre, and our aim is to adapt it as much as possible to your language and cultural conditions.
+We have prepared the course for you with great care in cooperation with experts from the Methodology Centre, and our aim is to adapt it as much as possible to your language and cultural conditions.
 It is an intensive course with 35 teaching lessons per week for two semesters.
 Our main emphasis is on teaching Czech: if after taking the course you pass entrance exams for a university field taught in Czech, you will be studying under the same conditions as Czech students, i.e. above all for free.

 Considering your future studies in Europe, we have also added the English language, Czech and European facts classes to the course (Chinese students will partly take them in their language).
 Trips, excursions and cultural events are part of the course too.